An Alcoholics Anonymous Guide for the Newcomer

 Don’t worry if you don’t know about the program, spirituality, sponsorship, or any of the slogans you hear, people will explain them to you gradually when the time is right.

 Most AA meetings end with the Serenity Prayer or a moment of silence.
 However, you don’t have to be religious to attend AA.
-While spiritual awakening can be a part of the process for many people, each member gets to choose for themselves.
+While spiritual awakening can be a part of the process for many people, each member is encouraged to find their own understanding of a Higher Power.
+Sharing a personal spiritual experience can also be meaningful in meetings, helping others connect and find insight.

 There are also four main types of meeting formats you’ll find in AA.